Liquidream/scumm-8/README.md

 - [x] Adjustable Room Brightness Levels
 - [x] Screen "shake" effect
 - [x] Proximity (between Actors/Objects)
 - [x] Animations for Actors and Objects
+- [x] Multiple font sizes/styles

 ## Getting Started
 Please see the [SCUMM-8 Wiki](https://github.com/Liquidream/scumm-8/wiki) for details on how to get started creating your own SCUMM-8 game, as well as the the full API reference.